gsm1011/hadoop.admin/manuscript/chapter8.md

 Similarly, we can make a X.509 certificate inactive.
 Inactive certificates can be made active again or deleted from the list.

-By clicking the ’**Create a new Certificate**’ link we will be able to create a new certificate as shown in Figure [fig:aws.create.x509].
+By clicking the '**Create a new Certificate**' link we will be able to create a new certificate as shown in Figure [fig:aws.create.x509].

 ![Create X.509 Certificates<span